Irkutsk – Listvyanka – Olkhon – Irkutsk

 Tour price includes:

 - accommodation at hotels and lodges (twin occupancy): 3 nights in Irkutsk (room with private bathroom), 3 nights on Olkhon island (room with private bathroom);

 - excursions as per program.

-Check-in/out time at hotels is 12:00, earlier check-in and later check-out are charged for according to the hotel’s accommodation rates.
+Check-in time at hotels is 14:00.
+Check out time at hotels is 12:00.
+Earlier check-in and later check-out are charged for according to the hotel’s accommodation rates.